 Sometimes Mamma Bear Needs to Make an Appearance

 This morning, Jayde-Rhiannon and I spent an hour and a half with her primary care physician.
 During a phone call with my mom on Tuesday night, she inquired about Jayde's upcoming visit.
-I told her, "If you hear an explosion coming from the Cracker Barrel area of town, no worries, it is just your daughter."
+I told her, "If you hear an explosion from the Cracker Barrel area of town, no worries, it is just your daughter."
 She laughed but wholly understood.

 Comments